Zypher17/wifi-stealer/README.md

 - IP addresses of the victims
 - Their OS version
 - You can delete entries too if you want

 ---

-## Heads Up

-This is **strictly for educational purposes** and authorized pentesting only.
-Don't be that guy who uses this on random people - that's super illegal and just generally a dick move.

-If you're running this in a lab:
-- Keep it on your local network
-- Don't expose it to the internet without proper security
-- Get permission before testing on any device you don't own

----